mangila/ensure4j/README.md

 - [Javadocs](https://mangila.github.io/ensure4j/apidocs)
 - [Test Code Coverage](https://mangila.github.io/ensure4j/jacoco/)

 Using Ensure4j with vibe coding is a great way to safeguard the integrity of your code.
-This library will help the agent to act more defensively.
+This library will help the agent to act more defensive.

 ## Get started